OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 OFS provides FIM designs you can use as a starting point for your own custom design.
 These designs target a specific programmable acceleration card or development kit and exercise key FPGA device interfaces.

-The Intel Agilex<sup>&reg;</sup> code line for OFS targets the Intel N6001-PL FPGA SmartNIC Platform.
+The Agilex<sup>&reg;</sup> code line for OFS targets the Intel N6001-PL FPGA SmartNIC Platform.
 FIM designs are released to <https://github.com/OFS/ofs-agx7-pcie-attach> for evaluation and use.

 In addition to the OFS FIM for Agilex that targets the Intel N6001-PL FPGA SmartNIC Platform, vertical market FIMs are available for the Intel N6000-PL SmartNIC Platform.